bernardobelchior/iot-sim/README.md

 ### `setProperty` message

 * Added `"simulated": true` field to the `setProperty` message to signal that is comes from a simulated device.

+# Simulator

+## RabbitMQ Setup

+In order for the simulator proxying to work, there must be two different virtual hosts.
+Once vhost will host the reading of messages by the devices, while the other will host the writing.
+The simulator's proxy will take care of routing between both.